While pregnant with my son in 2018 we found a last-minute deal to the adults-only San Antonio Resort in Kalami, Corfu.

 Our first impressions of San Antonio Resort were very good.
 The hotel has 2 pools, one not far from the beach and one jutting out over it half way up the cliff.
 There is a lift that connects some of the lower hotel rooms to the infinity pool but you do have to climb a short, steep hill to get into it.

-Our room was situated one flight of stairs above the pool, which wasn’t a massive issue at 26 weeks pregnant, but was not something I wanted to do many times throughout the day if avoidable!
+Our room was situated one flight of stairs above the pool, which wasn’t a massive issue at 26 weeks pregnant, but was not something I wanted to do many times throughout the heat of the day if avoidable!

 Read also: Tips for planning a babymoon

 With these steps in mind, we would plan our day to revolve around the pool or beach.
-The infinity pool bar serves drinks, snacks and ice cream but the generous breakfast buffet (think: daily rotating cakes, pastries, Greek pies and a veritable pic n mix of toppings for your Greek yoghurt) is spread out in the restaurant down near the beach, so often we’d head down to breakfast and spend most of the day on the loungers there afterwards.
+The infinity pool bar serves drinks, snacks and ice cream but the generous breakfast buffet (think: daily rotating cakes, pastries, Greek pies and a veritable pic n mix of toppings for your Greek yoghurt) is spread out in the restaurant down near the beach.

 The rooms at San Antonio Corfu Resort are simple and traditional.
 They were more than comfortable for the price we paid and watching the yachts sail by from our balcony was an absolute treat.